Skip to content

 How Long Does Conveyancing Take in the UK?

-On average, conveyancing in the UK takes 8 to 12 weeks
+On average, conveyancing in the UK takes 16 – 22 weeks* (National data as of October 2025)

 When your offer is accepted, excitement builds quickly – but so can impatience.
 Many buyers and sellers ask the same question: how long does conveyancing actually take?